membrane/api-gateway/distribution/examples/loadbalancer-1-basic/README.md

 5. Click on the "Load Balancing" tab.

-6. Click on the link called "Default".
-On the next page, again click on "Default".
+6. Click on the list entry "Default".
+On the next page, set "Default" as Name and click on "add Cluster" just below the List.

 7. Nodes are identified by host name and port.
-Fill in the formular with `localhost` as host and `4000` as port and press "Add Node".
+Fill in the form with `localhost` as host and `4000` as port and press "Add Node".

 8. Add another node with host name `localhost` and port `4001`.